-2020).
-More recent papers evaluate the impact of disaster risk and state insurance regulations on the homeowners insurance market (Issler, Stanton, Vergara-Alert, and Wallace, 2020; Sastry, Sen, and Tenekedjieva, 2023; Eastman and Kim, 2023; Keys and Mulder, 2024; Boomhower, Fowlie, and Plantinga, 2023; Boomhower, Fowlie, Gellman, and Plantinga, 2024).
-These papers find sharp increases in premiums rates in disaster-prone regions and attempts by well-capitalized insurers to either pull out of these markets or spread the risk (and rate increases) to less risky areas.
-Other recent work documents the pass-through of rising premiums into home prices (Eastman, Kim, and Zhou, 2024) and mortgage performance (Ge, Johnson, and Tzur-Ilan, 2024).
-Our paper complements this emerging research by studying, at a micro-level, the determinants of the quantity of coverage provided and the role underinsurance plays in disaster recovery.
+This paper contributes to literature on the impact of climate risk on real estate markets.
+A growing literature examines the impact of disaster risk and state insurance regulations on the homeowners insurance market (Issler et al., 2020; Sastry, Sen, and Tenekedjieva, 2023; Eastman and Kim, 2023; Keys and Mulder, 2024; Boomhower, Fowlie, and Plantinga, 2023; Boomhower, Fowlie, Gellman, and Plantinga, 2024).
+These papers find sharp increases in premium rates in disaster-prone regions and attempts by well-capitalized insurers to either pull out of these markets or spread the risk (and rate increases) to less risky areas.
+Other recent work documents the pass-through of rising premiums into home prices (Eastman, Kim, and Zhou, 2024; Ge, Lam, and Lewis, 2022) and mortgage performance (Biswas, Hossain, and Zink, 2023; Ge, Johnson, and Tzur-Ilan, 2024) as part of a broader literature studying the extent to which climate risks are capitalized into real estate markets (Bernstein, Gustafson, and Lewis, 2019; Keys and Mulder, 2020; Bakkensen and Barrage, 2022; Baldauf, Garlappi, and Yannelis, 2020; Giglio, Maggiori, Rao, Stroebel, and Weber, 2021; Murfin and Spiegel, 2020).
+Our paper complements this emerging research by studying micro-level determinants of the quantity of coverage provided and the role underinsurance plays in disaster recovery.

-As such, our paper also relates to studies of the ex ante decisions that households and firms faced when managing climate risk.
-This body of work includes research on expectations, shifting beliefs, and mitigation efforts (Painter, 2020; Jha, Liu, and Manela, 2021; Bernstein, Billings, Gustafson, and Lewis, 2022; Goldsmith-Pinkham, Gustafson, Lewis, and Schwert, 2023; Du and Karolyi, 2023; Mulder, 2024) as well as studies of inequalities in the resources available to households to recover from natural disasters (Billings et al., 2022; Begley, Gurun, Purnanandam, and Weagley, 2024).
-Notably, Sastry (2022) find that lenders either offload flood risk to the government through the National Flood Insurance Program (NFIP) or ration credit in risky, underinsured areas.
-While our focus is on homeowners insurance and does not explore mortgage credit supply, it is interesting to note that we find little role for mortgage lenders (or related leverage) in driving the coverage limits in homeowners insurance policies.
-Our paper is also closely related to Collier and Ragin (2020), which studies the phenomenon of overinsurance in the NFIP - a unique market where premiums are subsidized and the maximum coverage limit is capped (at \$250,000 for a single-family home).
-Despite the differences in settings, both papers find significant insurer-fixed effects, suggesting that insurance agents influence policyholders' selected coverage limits.
+As such, our paper also relates to studies of the decisions that households and firms faced when managing climate risk.
+This body of work includes research on expectations, shifting beliefs, and mitigation efforts (Painter, 2020; Jha, Liu, and Manela, 2021; Bernstein, Billings, Gustafson, and Lewis, 2022; Goldsmith-Pinkham, Gustafson, Lewis, and Schwert, 2023; Du and Karolyi, 2023; Mulder, 2024) as well as studies of inequalities in the resources available to households to recover from natural disasters (Billings et al., 2022; Begley, Gurun, Purnanandam, and Weagley, 2024).3